Poland orders stricter pandemic measures for Easter period

 WARSAW, Poland (AP) — Poland's government ordered stricter pandemic measures for the two-week period surrounding Easter, describing the new rules Thursday as an attempt to limit human contacts amid a deadly surge in the coronavirus pandemic.

-Details of the new restrictions — which include the closure of nursery schools, furniture stores and beauty salons — come as Poland registered a record for daily coronavirus cases for a second consecutive day.
+Details of the new restrictions — which include the closure of nursery and preschools, large furniture and home improvement stores and hair and beauty salons — come as Poland registered a record number of new coronavirus cases for the second consecutive day.

 The new restrictions, which also include limits on the number of people in churches, take effect on Saturday and will remain in place until April 9.
 They come on top of other restrictions already in effect that have gradually been ramped up as infections, hospitalizations and deaths have mounted amid another surge of infections over the past several weeks.

 Prime Minister Mateusz Morawiecki said he knew the more severe measures come during a period when families traditionally spend time together for Easter, and it would require a sacrifice from Poles.
-But he said the steps are needed to save lives, jobs and a health sector approaching the limits of its capabilities.
+He called for “national solidarity” to save lives, jobs and a health sector approaching its limits.

 “We are one step away from crossing the border beyond which we will not be able to properly heal our citizens,” Morawiecki said.
 “We will do everything to avoid such a scenario.”